-One of the most challenging goals in designing intelligent systems is empowering them with the ability to synthesize programs from data.
-Namely, given specific requirements in the form of input/output pairs, the goal is to train a machine learning model to discover a program that satisfies those requirements.
-A recent class of methods exploits combinatorial search procedures and deep learning to learn compositional programs.
-However, they usually generate only toy programs using a domain-specific language that does not provide any high-level feature, such as function arguments, which reduces their applicability in real-world settings.
+One of the most recent applications of automated reasoning is program synthesis or program generation.
+Namely, given specific requirements in the form of input/output pairs, we would like to train a machine learning model to discover a program that satisfies those requirements.
+A recent class of methods exploit combinatorial search procedures and deep learning.
+However, they usually generate only toy programs using a domain-specific language that does not provide any sophisticated features, such as function arguments, which reduces their applicability in real-world settings.
 We extend upon a state of the art model, AlphaNPI, by learning to generate functions that can accept arguments.
 This improvement will enable us to move closer to real computer programs.
-Moreover, we investigate employing an Approximate version of Monte Carlo Tree Search (A-MCTS) to speed up convergence.
-We showcase the potential of our approach by learning the Quicksort algorithm, showing how the ability to deal with arguments is crucial for learning and generalization.
+Moreover, we investigate employing an approximate version of Monte Carlo Tree Search to speed up convergence.
+We benchmarked our approach by trying to learn a standard sorting algorithm, QuickSort.

-Introduction
+1 Introduction

 The ability to autonomously synthesize programs from data is one of the main goals in developing intelligent systems.
 Namely, given specific requirements, such as input/output pairs or more formal specifications, the model must learn a program that meets those demands.
-Several approaches to try to solve this task are based on the neural controller - interface framework, in which a neural network interacts with an external structured environment by using primitives, such as read/write heads or other atomic functions (Zaremba et al. 2016; Reed and de Freitas 2016; Graves, Wayne, and Danihelka 2014; Graves et al. 2016; Pierrot et al. 2019, 2020).
-Neural Turing Machines (Graves, Wayne, and Danihelka 2014), and Differentiable Neural Computers (Graves et al. 2016) can learn simple procedures by training on input/output pairs.
+Several approaches to try to solve this task are based on the neural controller - interface framework, in which a neural network interacts with an external structured environment by using primitives, such as read/write heads or other atomic functions [1, 2, 3, 4, 5, 6].
+Neural Turing Machines [3], and Differentiable Neural Computers [4] can learn simple procedures by training on input/output pairs.
 These models use external memory, and they are differentiable, which means that they can be trained end-to-end by gradient descent.
 However, they are essentially black boxes since it is non-trivial to inspect them to understand their discovered algorithm.
-More importantly, supervision is provided at the level of full program outputs only, making training strongly susceptible to overfitting as shown for the priority sort task of Graves, Wayne, and Danihelka (2014).
+More importantly, supervision is provided at the level of full program outputs only, making training strongly susceptible to overfitting as shown for the priority sort task of [3].

-Neural-Programmer interpreters (NPI) (Reed and de Freitas 2016) use a reinforcement learning paradigm to learn highly compositional programs by exploiting execution traces.
+Neural-Programmer interpreters (NPI) [2] use a reinforcement learning paradigm to learn highly compositional programs by exploiting execution traces.
 An execution trace is an ordered list of commands that, if executed, solve a given task.
 Execution traces provide finer-grain supervision during training, encouraging convergence towards more accurate programs.
-NPI assumes to have at hand a large dataset of execution traces for the given problem, substantially limiting its applicability in realworld scenarios, where an oracle capable of providing such a dataset could be unavailable.
+NPI assumes to have at hand a large dataset of execution traces for the given problem, substantially limiting its applicability in real-world scenarios, where an oracle capable of providing such a dataset could be unavailable.
 A recent model, named AlphaNPI, shows how to train NPI without execution traces.
-AlphaNPI can solve both discrete and continuous control problems (Pierrot et al. (2019, 2020)), and it works by combining NPI with Monte Carlo Tree Search (MCTS), which is used to discover the execution traces.
+AlphaNPI can solve both discrete and continuous control problems ([5, 6]), and it works by combining NPI with Monte Carlo Tree Search (MCTS), which is used to discover the execution traces.
 This approach showed outstanding results, both in terms of generalization and interpretability of the final models.
 However, the spectrum of tasks it can learn is still somewhat limited since it generates programs that use an ad-hoc language that does not present any high-level construct of a formal programming language such as loops, variables or function arguments.
+This work presents some promising results towards generalized neural interpreters and discusses additional future challenges that still need to be addressed.
+The main contribution is the following: we propose a new version of the AlphaNPI model, which brings us closer to learning real-world programs by learning functions that also accept arguments.